Type 271 landing craft: Type 271IIIA landing ship medium

 Type 271IIIA landing ship medium (LSM) is the latest member of Type 271 series LCU, and it received NATO reporting name Yulü class.
 The main difference between Type 271IIIA and Type 271III from which Type 271IIIA is developed from is that the displacement of Type 271IIIA when fully loaded has increased by a third to 800 tons, and hence becoming a LSM.
-Armament was greatly reduced to two Type 69 twin 14.5 mm MG, while speed is also reduced to 15 kt.
+Armament was greatly reduced to two Type 69 twin 14.5 mm MG, while speed is also reduced to 15 kn.
 The number of crew is almost doubled to 56 due to the need to handle more complex machinery.
 To accommodate the larger size, a pair of more powerful version of Chinese license produced MAN SE 8L20/27 diesel engines have been installed, each with 1142 hp.
 Typical cargo carrying capacity of Type 271IIIA is either 3 medium tanks plus an infantry platoon of 70 troops, or 7 light amphibious tanks (over load, usually 6 for normal payload), or 200 fully equipped troops.